 The best planning efforts cannot capture all unknown or unexpected events which can have a devastating effect on budget and funding for existing and future programs.
-This plan includes contingency funds of \$1,189,671 for FY 2016-2017.
-This plan also includes a Capital Facilities Fund (\$600,000) for future planning that may include, but not limited to: Jail expansion, lease space for larger Day Reporting Center, etc.
+This plan includes contingency funds of \$ 1,600,471 for FY 2018-2019.
+This plan also includes a Capital Facilities Fund (\$600,000) for future planning that may include, but not limited to: Jail expansion, lease space for a dedicated Day Reporting Center/reentry program, etc.

-The following areas are items for discussion and evaluation within this sixth year, to be encompassed in the community resource planning efforts:
+The following areas are items for discussion and evaluation within this seventh year, to be encompassed in the community resource planning efforts:

-- Community-wide, front-loaded assessment protocol - Correctional Intervention Needs (Treatment) - Health Care Needs - Mental Health Needs - Impacts on front-line law enforcement and efficiencies through partnership - Housing for homeless offender/re-entry population

-- Employment/Vocational Training, readiness, and placement - Educational needs - Streamlining referral processes for existing programs - Identifying available resources - Analyzing need information for clients on an aggregate level to drive planning - Matching needs to available resources and identifying service gaps - Identifying places where resources can be re-purposed to increase effectiveness - Development of partnerships in a program for community service for offenders - Identifying and evaluating areas where partnerships can more efficiently meet community needs - Establishing outcome reporting and feedback loops for collaborative review to ensure transparency and maximize accountability for the criminal justice system - Alcohol and Drug Treatment Need - Program fidelity for criminal justice and community partners
+- Community-wide, front-loaded assessment protocol - Correctional Intervention Needs (Treatment) - Health Care Needs - Mental Health Needs - Impacts on front-line law enforcement and efficiencies through partnership - Housing for homeless offender/re-entry population - Employment/Vocational Training, readiness, and placement - Educational needs - Streamlining referral processes for existing programs - Identifying available resources - Analyzing need information for clients on an aggregate level to drive planning - Matching needs to available resources and identifying service gaps - Identifying places where resources can be re-purposed to increase effectiveness - Development of partnerships in a program for community service for offenders - Establishing outcome reporting and feedback loops for collaborative review to ensure transparency and maximize accountability for the criminal justice system - Alcohol and Drug Treatment Need - Program fidelity for criminal justice and community partners